MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Experiments

 \subsection{Analysis}

-\paragraph{Effects of VAE Losses} We conduct an ablation study to verify the effects of the classification loss $\mathcal{L}_{C}$ and aspect discrepancy loss $\mathcal{L}_{D}$, and the results are shown in Table~\ref{tab:main_multi}.
+\paragraph{Effects of VAE Losses} We conduct an ablation study to verify the effects of the classification loss $\mathcal{L}_{C}$ and aspect discrepancy loss $\mathcal{L}_{D}$.
+The results are shown in Table~\ref{tab:main_multi}.
 Removing $\mathcal{L}_{C}$ causes the latent space to collapse completely.
-The correctness scores drop drastically because the model can hardly distinguish between representations of different attributes within the same aspect.
-Removing $\mathcal{L}_{D}$ degrades attribute relevance since we cannot alleviate domain gaps between different data sources.
-Additionally, without $\mathcal{L}_{D}$, the distance between sample points from different aspects increases, causing our model to generate sentences mapped from more sparse regions, resulting in a slight decrease in fluency and a slight increase in diversity.
+The correctness scores drop drastically as the model can hardly distinguish between representations of different attributes within the same aspect.
+Removing $\mathcal{L}_{D}$ degrades attribute correctness since we cannot alleviate domain gaps between different data sources.
+Interestingly, without $\mathcal{L}_{D}$, the distance between sample points from different aspects increases, leading our model to generate sentences mapped from sparser regions.
+This results in a minor decrease in fluency while slightly increasing diversity.

 \paragraph{Effects of Samplers} To demonstrate the superiority of our ODE-based sampler, we compare it with other standard samplers.
 For fair comparison, we fix the parameters of VAE and choose different samplers for multi-aspect control text generation.
 We first implement a random sampler by directly drawing samples from the latent space using $p_{\mathrm{GAN}}$(described in \S\ref{sec:ode}).
 We also compared it with a gradient-based sampler using Langevin Dynamics~\cite{DBLP:journals/corr/abs-2205-12558,DBLP:journals/corr/abs-2202-11705}.
 The automatic evaluation results are shown in Table~\ref{tab:sampler}.
 Random sampling directly from the latent space can only generate representations with single attributes, highlighting the necessity of using a specific sampler.
 While the LD-based sampler can generate high-quality sentences, it sacrifices attribute alignment, resulting in low attribute relevance.
 This may be because LD is sensitive and unrobust to hyperparameters~\cite{DBLP:conf/nips/NieVA21}.
 In contrast, our ODE-based sampler outperforms LD in terms of attribute alignment and textual diversity.